 Her European productions in translation are Again and Against (Playhouse Theater, Sweden), The Black Eyed (Fournos Theatre, Greece), and Territories (European Union Capital of Culture Festival).
 Shamieh wrote and co-starred in her play of monologues, Chocolate in Heat (Director: Sam Gold), in two sold-out off-off-Broadway runs and over twenty university theatres.
 As Soon As Impossible was developed with Jamie Farr and commissioned by Second Stage through the Time Warner Commissioning Program.
 The Machine (Director: Marisa Tomei) was produced by Naked Angels at the Duke Theatre in 2007.
 She began performing in work-in-progress presentations of The Alter-Ego of an Arab-American Assimilationist (a performance art-lecture) at colleges in 2014.
 Princeton University’s Institute for Advanced Studies presented the world premiere of a suite of arias from Territories, an opera based on her play.
-She was commissioned by Denison College to co-write the lyrics and libretto of Malvolio, a sequel to Shakespeare’s Twelfth Night based on her play.
+She was commissioned by Denison College to write Malvolio, a sequel to Shakespeare’s Twelfth Night.
 Fit for a Queen had world premiere at the Classical Theatre of Harlem in October 2016 (Director: Tamilla Woodard).
 In 2017, the New York premiere of her immersive murder mystery The Strangest (Director: May Adrales) was selected as one of the season’s “most promising live events” in the New York Times Spring Arts Preview article, “32 Reasons to Get Out & Get Off the Couch.”

 Shamieh’s work has been the subject of features in the New York Times, Time Out, American Theatre magazine, Theater Bay Area, the Brooklyn Rail, San Francisco Chronicle, Svenska Dagbladet, Teaterstockholm, der Standard, Aramco Magazine, Kathimeiri, and the International Herald Tribune among others.
 A cartoon of Roar appeared in the New Yorker’s “Goings on about Town” section.